philwade/introduction-to-elm/notes.md

 # What is it
-like react or angular, V in MVC if you've used redux, it follows the store/action/reactive pattern (came from elm) haskell/ml like syntax, not quite haskell (type classes) currently 0.18, used by a couple smaller companies as part of their code base
+like react or angular, V in MVC if you've used redux, it follows the store/action/reactive render pattern (came from elm) haskell/ml like syntax, not quite haskell (type classes) currently 0.18, used by a couple smaller companies as part of their code base, carfax, noredink, ableton, microsoft (on github)

 # what we're going to talk about
-basic syntax
+functional programming basics
-structure of an application and simple uses skipping some advanced topics
+  - it's a complex topic but the things you need to be effective are relatively simple basic syntax structure of an application and simple uses skipping some advanced topics

+# Functional programming

+## what is it
+	- no one definition
+	- first class functions
+	- some things that are generally part of it

+## what most people mean (give or take)
+	- math functions have no side effects, same input, same output, do not change state, referentially transparent, "honest"
+	- immutability plays into this, things don't change. need to change something? new object
+	- side effects are avoided, but are made explicit (CQS)
+	- type system encodes application rules (applies less to C#)
+	- things you don't need to worry about: monads, monoids, functors, endofunctors, etc
+	- popular in academic circles years ago, react, redux, c# are gateway drugs

+## how is this better than OOP
+	- makes code more explicit, declarative, and readable
+  - being explicit about side effects prevents weird states
+	- tests are actually fun
+	- a strong type system makes code more safe, less bugs, some states are impossible to get into
+	- thread safety increasingly important
+	- might be less readable if you aren't used to it, makes things more verbose generally

 # Why do you care
+- already know javascript

 ## speed
 haskell compiler optimizes away your bad decisions